raffaelespazzoli/openshift-enablement-exam/misc/oracle-rac/README.md

 ```

-# build the image locally
+# Build the image locally -- not tested anymore
 This build requires containers with at least 12GB, the deafult is 10GB
 Add `--storage-opt dm.basesize=15G` to your docker daemon config
 For it to take effect you also have to run